 Jessica Murnane has gained popularity with her simple guide to eating One Part Plant.
 She is candid about her life experiences and keeps it real.
-She is a graduate of the Plant-Based Nutrition Certificate program and is helping people learn to relax about food.
+She is has completed the Plant-Based Nutrition Certificate program and is helping people learn to relax about food.
 She shares a bit of her story in this interview with CNS.

 Although rarely discussed, the Endometriosis Foundation of America states that one in ten women worldwide is affected.

 Yes, one in ten!
 To put that into perspective, close your eyes and think of ten women you know.
 One of them might be suffering or has suffered from endometriosis.
 The scary part is that she might not even know why she’s suffering.
 It takes a woman an average of ten years to be diagnosed.
 Women with endometriosis are commonly diagnosed with IBS, appendicitis, ovarian cysts, bowel obstruction, fibroids, or sexually transmitted disease.
 Back in the day, hysteria was also a diagnosis, which is unbelievable.

 It’s so important for women to be aware of the symptoms to educate themselves and women around them.
 You can find a list of the symptoms here.

 How did endometriosis affect your life?

 Six years ago, endometriosis completely controlled my life.
 It dictated if I was able to work, be with friends and family, and simply get out of bed in the morning.
 I was living with constant pain and discomfort, which lead to some very serious depression.
 Most days, I didn’t want to be awake.

 I wasn’t diagnosed with endo until I was 28 years old when one of my cysts ruptured.
 After I was diagnosed, I thought it might get better, but it actually became worse.
 I had multiple surgeries, went on different birth controls, tried pain killers, and nothing seemed to work.
 My doctors advised that I get a hysterectomy.